Table of Contents

 1. Loose Some Weight

 Obstructive sleep apnea is a serious medical condition that can be caused by being overweight or obese.
 Studies have shown that loosing weight may improve sleep apnea.
 There are many ways to lose weight, excercises and diet changes.
 The Mediterranean diet has been shown to be an effective way to lose weight and improve overall health.

 The Mediterranean diet is a popular weight loss technique that is based on the classic eating patterns of countries that border the Mediterranean sea.
 The diet focuses on replacing unhealthy foods with healthy ones, such as swapping out conventional cooking oils for olive oil and replacing red meat with fish or chicken.

 Interestingly a weighted blanket increases metabolic functioning for weight loss by increasing energy levels and activity level.
 This is done through touch and pressure which helps to streamline blood circulation and clear metabolic waste.

 If you have sleep apnea, it’s important to avoid alcohol use.
 Alcohol can worsen your symptoms and make it more difficult for you to breathe at night.
 Alcohol is a depressant that slows down activity in the brain and impacts mood, relaxes muscles in the body, and causes airway issues during sleep.

 3. Change Your Sleeping Position

 Some people find that sleeping on their side is the best way to prevent airway blockage and snoring.
-If this is the case for you, using pillows can help train your body to sleep in that position.
+If this is the case for you, using pillows can help train your body to sleep in that position even for child with sleep apnea.
 You may need a few thicker pillows or a series of thinner pillows to create a neutral sleeping position.
 Sleeping on your back can cause symptoms of sleep apnea, such as snoring and difficulty breathing.
 Using a thick pillow or series of pillows can help achieve a neutral position and reduce these symptoms.